 - Evidence of financial resources sufficient to complete the academic program, which is approximately $57,000

 In addition to providing translated versions of official academic transcripts to Emperor’s College, students must have their transcripts evaluated by a NACES-member credential evaluation service.
 We recommend WES (World Education Services) for their efficient, reliable and student-friendly service.
 Please visit the WES website for instructions on how to request a comprehensive course-by-course evaluation.

 International applicants are required to demonstrate competency in the English language skills necessary for success in the masters and doctoral program by taking the Test of English as a Foreign Language (TOEFL) exam.
-Emperor’s College requires a minimum score of a 79 on the internet based (iBT) TOEFL exam, taken no more than 2 years prior to time of application.
+Emperor’s College requires a combined score of a 79 on the internet based (iBT) TOEFL exam, including a minimum speaking exam score of 26 and minimum listening exam score of 22, taken no more than 2 years prior to time of application.
 Emperor’s College TOEFL code is 8409.
 For details on TOEFL, please visit www.toefl.org.